Find a Solution That Grants Peace of Mind Schedule a Meeting

 What Is Bankruptcy?

-Bankruptcy is a legal process designed to help individuals and businesses eliminate or repay their debts under the protection of a bankruptcy court.
+Bankruptcy is a legal process designed to help individuals and businesses eliminate or repay their debts under the protection of the Bankruptcy Court.
 There are different types of bankruptcy, each with unique features and benefits.
 Some of the most common types are Chapter 7, Chapter 11, and Chapter 13.
 Understanding these will help you choose the right path for your financial situation.

 Chapter 7 Bankruptcy